Applications and charms

 See the Deploying charms offline page for guidance when deploying in a network-restricted environment.

-Applications can be deployed and configured as a collection of charms.
-This subject is treated on the Charm bundles page.
+Applications can be deployed and configured as a collection of charmed operators.
+This subject is treated on the Charmed bundles page.

 Display information for deployed applications

 Once an application is deployed it is possible to display information on it.
 This is done with the show-application command.
 For example, you could deploy an application with:

 After it is deployed, you can get information about it: